ernestasKupciunas/PostProcessingTestingProjectForMobileDevices2/README.md

 # PostProcessingTestingProjectForMobileDevices2
-This project is for testing Unity's post processing effects on mobile devices (iOS and Android)
+This is a simple project for testing Unity's post processing effects on mobile devices (iOS and Android)